GundogCodes/NovaKey/README.md

 ## 🚀 Quick Start

-1. **Download from Mac App Store** - Search for "HyperKey" or use the link above
+1. **Download from Mac App Store** - Search for "NovaKey" or use the link above
 2. **Grant Permissions** - Allow accessibility access when prompted
-3. **Launch HyperKey** - The app runs in the background with a menu bar icon
+3. **Launch NovaKey** - The app runs in the background with a menu bar icon
-4. **Open Preferences** - Click the menu bar icon and select "HyperKey Preferences"
+4. **Open Preferences** - Click the menu bar icon and select "NovaKey Preferences"
 5. **Add Your First Hotkey**:
    - Click the `+` button
    - Enter a name (e.g., "Launch Safari")